-Official date of withdrawal will be the date Admissions & Records receives the completed withdrawal form with all required signatures.
-Percentages are as follows:
+Official date of withdrawal will be the date Registration & Records receives the completed withdrawal form with all required signatures or the date/time stamp from Ocean Connect Self Service.

 - Class canceled by the college: 100%